ruffoa/Compilers-PT_Pascal/TestSuite/Semantic/Loops/loop-with-stuff-before-after-condition-output.md

 -oEmitValue !== .tFetchInteger on line 24 of loop-with-stuff-before-after-condition.pt
 -.tFetchInteger !== .tLiteralInteger on line 25 of loop-with-stuff-before-after-condition.pt
 -.tLiteralInteger !== oEmitValue on line 26 of loop-with-stuff-before-after-condition.pt
--oEmitValue !== .tAdd on line 27 of loop-with-stuff-before-after-condition.pt
+-oEmitValue !== .tSubtract on line 27 of loop-with-stuff-before-after-condition.pt
 -.tSubtract !== .tAssignInteger on line 28 of loop-with-stuff-before-after-condition.pt
--.tAssignInteger !== .tWhileEnd on line 29 of loop-with-stuff-before-after-condition.pt
+-.tAssignInteger !== .tWhileBreakIf on line 29 of loop-with-stuff-before-after-condition.pt
--.tWhileBreakIf !== .tTrapBegin on line 30 of loop-with-stuff-before-after-condition.pt
+-.tWhileBreakIf !== .tLiteralAddress on line 30 of loop-with-stuff-before-after-condition.pt
--.tLiteralAddress !== .tTrap on line 31 of loop-with-stuff-before-after-condition.pt
+-.tLiteralAddress !== oEmitValue on line 31 of loop-with-stuff-before-after-condition.pt
--oEmitValue !== oEmitTrapKind(trHalt) on line 32 of loop-with-stuff-before-after-condition.pt
+-oEmitValue !== .tFetchInteger on line 32 of loop-with-stuff-before-after-condition.pt
+-.tFetchInteger !== .tLiteralInteger on line 33 of loop-with-stuff-before-after-condition.pt
+-.tLiteralInteger !== oEmitValue on line 34 of loop-with-stuff-before-after-condition.pt
+-oEmitValue !== .tEQ on line 35 of loop-with-stuff-before-after-condition.pt
+-.tEQ !== .tNot on line 36 of loop-with-stuff-before-after-condition.pt
+-.tNot !== .tWhileTest on line 37 of loop-with-stuff-before-after-condition.pt
+-.tWhileTest !== .tAssignBegin on line 38 of loop-with-stuff-before-after-condition.pt
+-.tAssignBegin !== .tLiteralAddress on line 39 of loop-with-stuff-before-after-condition.pt
+-.tLiteralAddress !== oEmitValue on line 40 of loop-with-stuff-before-after-condition.pt
+-oEmitValue !== .tLiteralAddress on line 41 of loop-with-stuff-before-after-condition.pt
+-.tLiteralAddress !== oEmitValue on line 42 of loop-with-stuff-before-after-condition.pt
+-oEmitValue !== .tFetchInteger on line 43 of loop-with-stuff-before-after-condition.pt
+-.tFetchInteger !== .tLiteralInteger on line 44 of loop-with-stuff-before-after-condition.pt
+-.tLiteralInteger !== oEmitValue on line 45 of loop-with-stuff-before-after-condition.pt
+-oEmitValue !== .tAdd on line 46 of loop-with-stuff-before-after-condition.pt
+-.tAdd !== .tAssignInteger on line 47 of loop-with-stuff-before-after-condition.pt
+-.tAssignInteger !== .tWhileEnd on line 48 of loop-with-stuff-before-after-condition.pt

 ```
 end file